humblem2/msa-springcloud-java-springboot-maven-properties/README.md

 # About msa-springcloud-java-springboot-maven-properties with external remote reposirtory as config-server

 > This is description of spring-cloud-config-repository
-> for "SHARE CONTACT Project (based on MSA Skeleton)" with whdms705
+> for "SHARE CONTACT Project (based on MSA Skeleton)" .
+And Also Project is maded with whdms705.

 ### SW Side:
 - Springboot Application Runnable JAR